The prophetic spirit or the spirit of prophecy is charged with the gift of prophecy.

 Decline of prophecy during the second temple period.
 In Jewish tradition, prophecy is closely associated with the Holy Spirit.
 At times, the Holy Spirit is identified with the spirit of prophecy.1 Indeed, there was a strong emphasis on Spirit-inspired prophecy.

 According to Jewish tradition, prophecy ceased because of the sin of Israel (Zech.
 13:2–6).
-Its cessation was connected with the departure of the presence (Shekinah) from the temple, which presaged its doom and destruction.
+Its cessation was connected with the departure of God's presence (Shekinah) from the temple, which presaged its doom and destruction.
 Elsewhere, it was reported that the Holy Spirit ceased after Malachi.
 Tosefta, Sotah 13:2 reads, “When Haggai, Zechariah, and Malachi, the last of the prophets, died, the Holy Spirit ceased in [from] Israel.”
 The absence of the Holy Spirit from the second temple is also referred to in the Babylonian Talmud Yoma 21a.
 The cessation of prophets came along with the departure of the Holy Spirit.
 Thus, the author of Maccabees lamented “so there was great distress in Israel, such as had not been since the time that prophets ceased to appear among them” (1 Macc.
 9:27).

-Nevertheless, it seems clear that cessation did not mean complete disappearance.
-As Yoma 21a notes, even though the Holy Spirit departed, the Jews still availed themselves of the Bath Kol, a term for a voice from Heaven.
-Thus, Tosefta Sotah 13:3 and 4 further assures: “When Haggai, Zechariah, and Malachi, the last of the prophets, died, the Holy Spirit ceased in [from] Israel.
+Nevertheless, it seems clear that cessation did not mean a complete disappearance.
+As Yoma 21a notes, even though the Holy Spirit departed, the Jews still availed themselves of the Bath Kol, a term for a voice from heaven.
+Thus, Tosefta Sotah 13:3 and 4 further assured: “When Haggai, Zechariah, and Malachi, the last of the prophets, died, the Holy Spirit ceased in [from] Israel.
 Nevertheless, a Bath Qol was heard by them: it once happened that the sages entered a house in Jericho and they heard a Bath Qol, saying, ‘There is a man here who is worthy of the Holy Spirit, but there is no one in his generation righteous.’
 Thereupon, they set their eyes upon Hillel.”
 In other words, there was an absence of prophets during a period of time.
 This is evident from 1 Maccabees 4:46, “and [the Maccabees] stored the stones in a convenient place on the temple hill until a prophet should come to tell what to do with them.”
 Then in Maccabees 14:41, “The Jews and their priests have resolved that Simon should be their leader and high priest forever, until a trustworthy prophet should arise.”
 The author of Maccabees likely asserted that at the time following Judas Maccabee’s death “prophecy is a thing of the past and perhaps of the future but not of the present.”2

 Josephus’ statement about the absence of an exact succession of prophets after Artaxerxes can be equally construed in the same manner: “It is true, our history has been written since Artaxerxes very particularly, but has not been esteemed of the like authority with the former by our forefathers, because there has not been an exact succession of prophets since that time.”3 As a matter of fact, biblical texts such as Psalm 74:4 state there were times when it was said there were no prophets.
 Wisdom of Solomon 7:27 goes further to affirm that there would be prophets in every generation: “Although she is but one, she can do all things, and while remaining in herself, she renews all things; in every generation she passes into holy souls and makes them friends of God, and prophets.”4